thanpolas/toddmotto.github.io/_posts/2014-06-03-what-function-window-document-undefined-iife-really-means.md

 })('Todd');
 {% endhighlight %}

-The secret sauce here is this, which I've assigned to a variable in the previous example.
+The secret sauce here is this, (which I've assigned to a variable in the previous example):

 {% highlight javascript %}
 (function () {